 Each year, thousands of surgeries are performed on children born with heart conditions.
 The Congenital Heart Surgeons' Society (CHSS) Data Center is dedicated to research to find better treatment for children with congenital heart disease.

 The Kirklin/Ashburn Fellowship Fund was established to support the CHSS Data Center Research Fellow.
 In 2008, CHSS changed the name of the John W. Kirklin Fellowship Endowment Fund to the John W Kirklin/David A. Ashburn Fellowship Endowment Fund.
 This change was made in recognition of Dr. David Ashburn, the very first Kirklin Fellow, who was tragically killed when his flight crashed on June 4, 2007 after procuring a donor organ for transplantation.

-The CHSS Data Center, located at the Hospital for Sick Children in Toronto, plays a crucial role in recording, analyzing and tracking the data of many patients with congenital heart disease.
-Moreover, the Research Fellow is critical to furthering the goals of both the CHSS and the Data Center while providing an outstanding research experience for a young trainee.
+In 2022 The CHSS Data Center expanded its footprint from Hospital for Sick Children in Toronto, to include the Cleveland Clinic in Cleveland, OH.
+With The expansion of the Data Center, comes a new name CHSS Center for Research and Quality (CRQ), a broader base for research and development, and the addition of a second Kirklin/Ashburn Fellow.
+The fellows are critical to furthering the goals of both the CHSS and the Data Center while providing an outstanding research experience for a young trainee.
 In order to recruit the very best talent available, we must ensure that the John W. Kirklin/David Ashburn Fellowship Fund is fully supported.